-1. Each Party shall accord to covered investments treatment in accordance with customary international law minimum standard of treatment of aliens,4 including fair and equitable treatment and full protection and security.
+1. Each Party shall accord to investments of investors of the other Party treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security.

-2. For greater certainty, paragraph 1 prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to covered investments.
-The obligation to provide "fair and equitable treatment" and "full protection and security" as described below do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens, and do not create additional substantive rights.
+2. For greater certainty, paragraph 1 prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to investments of investors of the other Party.
+The obligation to provide "fair and equitable treatment" and "full protection and security" as described below do not require treatment in addition to or beyond the customary international law minimum standard of treatment of aliens, and do not create additional substantive rights.